itsLuisa/NN_Project/README.md

 After having set this up, you should be able to run all the code from this repository.

 ## Data Preprocessing
-* *preprocessing.sh:* shell-script for preprocessing, takes input file as first argument and output file as second argument, like this:
+* *preprocessing.sh:* Shell-script for preprocessing, takes input file as first argument and output file as second argument, like this:
 ```
 $ bash preprocessing.sh sample.conll sample.tsv
 ```
-* *get_information.py:* uses an input file (sample.tsv) to produce an output file (sample.info), which includes useful information about the dataset.
+* *get_information.py:* Uses an input file (sample.tsv) to produce an output file (sample.info), which includes useful information about the dataset.
 Use it like this:
 ```
 $ python get_information.py sample.tsv sample.info
 ```

 ## Creating Splits
-* *splitting_data.py:* uses an input file (sample.tsv) to produce three output files (sample_train.tsv, sample_test.tsv, sample_val.tsv).
+* *splitting_data.py:* Uses an input file (sample.tsv) to produce three output files (sample_train.tsv, sample_test.tsv, sample_val.tsv).
 Also provide the proportions by which you would like to split the input file (they have to add up to 100 in order for every line of the input file to be in one of the output files).
 Use it like this:
 ```